pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

-There should never be the need to use an `$unwind/$group` combination in an aggregation pipeline just to transform an array field's elements for retention within the same document.
-Instead, use _Array Operators_ to avoid introducing a blocking stage, which otherwise will result in magnitudes of reduction in execution time when a pipeline is handling more than 100MB of in-flight data.
-It may even mean the difference between being able to achieve the required business outcome, using an aggregation, versus having to abandon the whole task as being unachievable.
+There should never be the need to use an `$unwind/$group` combination in an aggregation pipeline to transform an array field's elements for each document in isolation.
+Instead, use _Array Operators_ to avoid introducing a blocking stage.
+Otherwise, you will suffer a magnitude of increase in execution time when your pipeline handles more than 100MB of in-flight data.
+Adopting this best practice may mean the difference between achieving the required business outcome and abandoning the whole task as unachievable.

-In summary, the primary use of an `$unwind/$group` combination is to correlate patterns across many records, rather than transform the content within each input record in isolation.
-Instead, an example of an appropriate use of `$unwind/$group` is shown in this book's [Unpack Array & Group Differently](../simple-examples/unpack-array-group-differently.md) example.
+In summary, the primary use of an `$unwind/$group` combination is to correlate patterns across many records rather than transform the content within each input record in isolation.
+For an illustration of an appropriate use of `$unwind/$group` refer to this book's [Unpack Array & Group Differently](../simple-examples/unpack-array-group-differently.md) example.

 ## 3. Encourage Match Filters To Appear Early In A Pipeline